- Better Choice

 There are two fisheries catching sardines in WA.
 The west coast fishery provides the majority that are available for human consumption; stocks in both are healthy.

 Sardines are caught using purse seines in the SA fishery, which is a relatively targeted fishing method with little finfish bycatch.
 Previous concerns over accidental captures of short-beak common dolphins in the nets have been addressed by extensive efforts from fishers and fishery managers to successfully reduce the number of dolphin interactions.
 Research has identified that the fishers are adhering to a voluntary Code of Practice and are reporting dolphin deaths adequately.
 Changes to fishing practises have reduced dolphin deaths by 97% over a decade, which is a significant achievement.
 Deaths of Australian fur seals and Australian sea lions have also been reduced to close to zero.
 Independent fishery observation supports these results.

-VIC and NSW fisheries also use purse seine nets to catch Australian sardine.
 A Code of Practice designed to reduce bycatch has also been introduced in VIC.
 Interactions with endangered wildlife are minimal and are not considered to present a risk to populations for seals or dolphins.
-Fishing operations are small in NSW, and interactions with endangered wildlife are likely minimal.
-Independent observer coverage in both NSW and VIC is necessary to support these findings.
+Independent observer coverage in VIC is necessary to support these findings.